-We are doing this study because we want to find out if this approach is better or worse than the usual approach for your liver cancer.
-The usual approach is defined as care most people get for liver cancer.
+We are doing this study because we want to find out if this approach is better or worse than the usual approach for your recurrent or metastatic head and neck cancer.
+The usual approach is defined as care most people get for recurrent or metastatic head and neck cancer.